openzomboid/server-tweaker/README.md

 Game version: Build 41.78+ (Multiplayer)
 There is practically no rough patching in the mod with a complete replacement of the vanilla functions code, so good compatibility with all mods from the workshop is assumed.
 The mod is compatible with existing saves and safe for remove.

+## Translations
+This mod has full translations to following languages:

+* English (EN)
+* Russian (RU)
+* Thai (TH) - Thanks to [rikoprushka](https://github.com/rikoprushka)
+* Brazilian Portuguese (PTBR) - Thanks to [Xim](https://steamcommunity.com/id/BryanXim)

+If you'd like to translate this mod, post your translations to [translations topic](https://steamcommunity.com/workshop/filedetails/discussion/2951816996/3824159062924268441) and I will add it with credits in-place.

 ## License
 MIT License, see [LICENCE](LICENSE)